 The Fire and Emergency Services Authority (FESA) was abolished by the Fire and Emergency Services Legislation Amendment Act 2012 s.
 43.

-3 On the date as at which this compilation was prepared, the Public Health (Consequential Provisions) Act 2016 s.
-101 and Pt.
+3 On the date as at which this compilation was prepared, the Public Health (Consequential Provisions) Act 2016 Pt.
 5 Div.
 27 had not come into operation.
-They read as follows:
+It reads as follows:

-101. Various references to “Health Act 1911” amended

-(1) This section amends the Acts listed in the Table.

-(2) In the provisions listed in the Table delete “Health Act 1911” (each occurrence) and insert:

-Health (Miscellaneous Provisions) Act 1911

-Table